1st Appointment Information

 5. Please read the appropriate Adults -or- Children, Adolescents & Assessments box below – this will explain exactly whom and what to bring to your first appointment.

-6. Each Provider has a resume and biography you may like to read.
+6. Each Provider has a resume and biography you may want to read.

-7. Appointment Reminders: You will get an email the week before and the day before from our online scheduling system: Practice Fusion.
+7. Appointment Reminders: You will get an email the week before and the day before from our online scheduling system: Therapy Notes.

 - Please bring a copy of pertinent medical and mental health records.